 At least three full-members of EUNIC are required to set up a cluster.
 They fill in an application form and design a three year-strategy.

 The process for establishing a EUNIC cluster begins with the development of a cluster strategy.

 The Charter establishes the cluster and defines its main aspects.
-After submission of the three-year cluster strategy, the General Assembly will decide on the approval of the cluster.
-If approved by the General Assembly, the next step will be for all full-members of the cluster to sign the Cluster Charter.
-Once signed, the cluster representative has to send a scanned copy of it to the EUNIC Global office for formal registration.Cluster Charter 2017
+After submission of the application and the three-year cluster strategy, the General Assembly will decide on the approval of the cluster.
+If approved, the full members of the cluster sign the Cluster Charter.

 EUNIC Cluster Fund is financed with the voluntary contributions of EUNIC Members.
 It only co-finances projects designed and implemented by EUNIC Clusters to deliver their three-year cluster strategies.
 Find below all the information about upcoming and past calls, as well as the evaluation report of the previous edition of the Cluster Fund (2012-2015) Call for proposals 2017 (in preparation) Call for proposals 2016 (EN) (FR) (closed) Budget template Results and explanatory note Detailed results EUNIC Cluster fund evaluation report 2012-2015